Aldershot and Alton lines of the LSWR: Guildford to Alton authorised, and opened

-An authorising Act was given on 16 July 1846.
+An authorising act of Parliament was given on 16 July 1846.
 The LSWR had proposed two lines; one from the main line at Pirbright and the other from Guildford.
 The two routes would converge at Ash Green and continue to Alton.
 However Parliament authorised only the second, for the 19 mile line from Guildford through Wanborough, Ash, Tongham, Bentley and Froyle to Alton.
 The estimated cost was £300,000.
 The Reading, Guildford and Reigate Railway was also authorised on the same day (16 July 1846), and it was given running powers over the LSWR line, between Shalford Junction, south of Guildford, through Guildford and as far as Ash.

 The engineer was Joseph Locke and Thomas Brassey was awarded the contract for construction, for the sum of £143,667.
 There were no major engineering works on the route, although considerable embankment and cutting work was necessary.
 The financial recession in October 1847 slowed the progress of the work.
 The line opened on 20 August 1849 from Guildford as far as Ash Junction, for the Reading, Guildford and Reigate trains, and on 8 October 1849 from there on to Farnham.
 It was a double line from Guildford to Ash Junction, and then single for the rest of the route.
 At this stage Alton was not attempted.

 Parliament granted a two-year extension for completion of the line (to Alton) on 26 June 1849, but shareholders at a general meeting on 25 October 1850 demanded cessation of work in the prevailing financial climate.
 Brassey had agreed to reduce his price, and by making these last nine miles, from Farnham to Alton, single for £3,500 per mile, the cost of the whole line would be only £30,000 above that to abandon them.
 Against vocal opposition, the meeting authorised the work, and the completed single line opened on 28 July 1852 between Farnham and Alton.

 South Eastern Railway running powers

-The LSWR was not opposed to the connection with the Reading, Guildford and Reigate Railway, when the running powers were inserted into its own Act, for the LSWR hoped that some traffic to and from Reading would come to it.
+The LSWR was not opposed to the connection with the Reading, Guildford and Reigate Railway, when the running powers were inserted into its own act of Parliament, for the LSWR hoped that some traffic to and from Reading would come to it.
 In addition it might get access via Reigate to areas in the south-east of England.
 The RG&RR was worked by the South Eastern Railway, and was absorbed by it in 1852.

 The SER started operating from Redhill to Shalford on 20 August 1849.
 On the same day the SER started operation from Reading to Guildford.
 The LSWR Godalming extension, on which the SER was to rely between Shalford and Guildford, was not yet ready.
 It opened on 15 October 1849.

 The South Eastern Railway proved a difficult business partner.
 As its route to London was extremely roundabout, it reduced its fares considerably, and for a time a damaging rate cutting war took place.
 In 1858 a pooling arrangement was agreed.